 Physical therapy may be another part of a typical treatment plan.
 This might include cervical traction, which involves either mechanical or manual traction.
 A physical therapist might use other methods to relieve symptoms as well.
 When conservative treatment fails and the pain becomes intolerable, then surgery is often the next step.
 However, there is another treatment called the epidural nerve block procedure that may provide pain relief.

 What is the epidural nerve block procedure for cervical radicular pain?

 This involves injection of a corticosteroid into the epidural space of the spine.
 The physician will use a fluoroscope to allow use of real-time X-ray images.
 A contrast medium allows the doctor to ensure that the needle is placed appropriately when injecting the medication.
 It involves injection of a local anesthetic like lidocaine and a corticosteroid into the epidural space.
 The pain relief is monitored for a set period of time.

 This procedure is minimally invasive and may be an excellent alternative to surgery.
 Complications are slight and include risk of infection, slight bleeding and minor pain around the injection site.
 Discuss the full range of possible side effects with the doctor before receiving any injection or treatment.

 What if another party caused an accident that led to cervical radicular pain?

-Seek Help at Walker, Billingsley & Bair in Des Moines
+Seek Help at Walker, Billingsley & Bair in Iowa

-Call Walker, Billingsley & Bair in Des Moines for help pursuing fair compensation.
+If you suffered a neck injury as a result of a personal injury, car, or work injury accident, call Walker, Billingsley & Bair in Iowa for help pursuing fair compensation.
 Our lawyers can help you seek compensation for injuries and damages.
-Call us today at 888-435-9886 or contact us online to set up a free, confidential appointment with a lawyer.
+Call us today at (888) 435-9886 or contact us online to set up a free, confidential appointment with a lawyer.